MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-skills.md

 # Use Azure Bot Framework Skills in Power Virtual Agents

-Azure Bot Framework Skills can be used in your Power Virtual Agents bots to add conversational actions within any topic.
-For example, you can embed re-usable converational multi-turn actions to perform complex tasks like booking appointments, managing tasks, and more.
+Azure Bot Framework Skills can be used with Power Virtual Agents bots to add conversational actions within any topic.
+For example, Skills can embed re-usable converational multi-turn actions to perform complex tasks like booking appointments, managing tasks, and more.

 ## Add a Skill to bot conversations
 First, [create a Power Virtual Agents bot](authoring-first-bot.md) and [create and deploy the Skill using pro-code tools](https://go.microsoft.com/fwlink/?linkid=2110533) into your organization.